IamNator/veren/README.md

 # veren
-an IoT project with Golang, C and python to automate my room
+An IoT project with Golang and vuejs to automate my room

 ## Purpose